miguel2697/pruebas/README.md

 ## Development Guidelines

+We work with an hybrid of trunk-based development with forks to ensure a safe environment in case of wanting to develop new experimental features.
+The non-experimental develop features need to be created on short-lived branches that will be merged back into the main branch frequently (not more than a week).

 ### 1. Fork the repo and clone it
 - You may need to configure some environment variables:
 <br/><br/> in `/proof-of-concept/.env`